jingyuyao/dcg/readme.md

 # Entities
 - All
   - Tree based ownership
-  - Entities are never 'deleted', they simply have their `Active` tag removed to indicate that they are no longer part of the game
-    - This is to support logging and referencing 'banished' entities
 - Player
   - Persistent throughout the game
   - Turn component cycles through them
   - Not owned by anybody
 - Card
+  - Persistent throughout the game
   - Cycles through deck, hand, play area and discard pile
   - Perform effects when played
   - Owned by a player